aws-samples/build-language-models-on-aws/README.md

 ## License

+The code under **build-train-models-with-amazon-sagemaker/sagemaker-distributed-training** is licensed under the Apache 2.0 License.
+See the LICENSE file.

-This library is licensed under the MIT-0 License.
+The rest of the code in this repository is licenced under the the MIT-0 License.
 See the LICENSE file.